AlexDarigan/CardGame/README.md

 ## [ ] Player Actions
 - _Features_
-    - [ ] Add Support Card Data
-    - [ ] Add Additional Player States
     - [X] Add Deploy Function
-    - [ ] Add DeclareAttack
+    - [X] Add DeclareAttack
-    - [ ] Add DeclareDirectAttack
+    - [X] Add DeclareDirectAttack
     - [X] Add SetFaceDown Function
-    - [ ] Add Activate Support Card
     - [X] Add Disqualify Function
 - _Tests_
-    - [ ] A Creature cannot attack the turn it is played
+    - [X] A Creature cannot attack the turn it is played
-    - [ ] A Support cannot be activated the turn it is set
-    - [ ] A Creature can attack after the turn it has been played
+    - [X] A Creature can attack after the turn it has been played
-    - [ ] A Support can be activated during either player's turn
-    - [ ] A Creature can only be played during its owners turn
+    - [X] A Creature can only be played during its owners turn
-    - [ ] A Creature can only be set during its owners turn

 ## [ ] Battle System